jojosay/Local-Queue-Assistant/README.md

 ## Environment Variables

-This project uses environment variables for configuration, especially for AI services and database connections.
+This project uses environment variables for configuration, especially for AI services.

 1. Create a `.env` file in the root of the project if it doesn't already exist.
 You can copy `.env.example` if one is provided, or create it from scratch.
 2. Add the following variables: